-2 Clilverd et al, 1998; Stamper et al, 1999; Mursula and Martini, 2006).
-The influence of geomagnetic activity on the thermosphere results from the average position of the auroral 3 oval, which expands to lower latitudes under geomagnetically active conditions, modulating 4 5 the latitudinal extent of global circulation patterns (Rishbeth, 1998).
-For example, for a station on a far from pole geomagnetic longitude, an increase in geomagnetic activity would bring 6 7 the auroral oval closer to the station's latitude on average.
-This could increase the annual 8 variation in thermospheric composition above the station relative to any semi-annual variation 9 in foF2.
-Scott and Stamper (2014) noted that long-term variations in the aa geomagnetic 10 index resembled variations seen in the semi-annual/annual power ratio at Slough, especially 11 for the early part of the data sequence.
-This is consistent with observations by Danilov (2008) 12 that the influence of geomagnetic activity on the variability of hmF2 is more dominant before 13 the 1980s.
-Danilov and Mikhailov (2001) investigated the relationship between changes in 14 hmF2 and foF2 with Ap for two southern hemisphere locations.
-These relationships were as expected for geomagnetically induced thermospheric dynamics and so the authors concluded 15 that long-term variability in geomagnetic activity could obscure any trends in hmF2 due to 16 greenhouse cooling of the thermosphere.
-17 18 Qian et al (2009) conducted detailed modelling to investigate the impact of changes in CO2 19 concentration on the ionospheric F2-layer.
-Their results showed that a doubling of CO2 influenced the height and density of the F2-layer with large latitudinal and longitudinal 20 21 variations whose distribution correlated with the geomagnetic dip equator.
-The trends in these 22 modelled parameters were generally negative, though positive trends in hmF2 resulted at 23 some locations and local times caused by changes in the neutral wind transport of plasma.
+Long-term changes in geomagnetic activity have been discussed by many authors (e.g. Clilverd et al., 1998; Stamper et al., 1999; Mursula and Martini, 2006).
+The influence of geomagnetic activity on the thermosphere results from the average position of the auroral oval, which expands to lower latitudes under geomagnetically active conditions, modulating the latitudinal extent of global circulation patterns (Rishbeth, 1998).
+For example, for a station on a far from pole geomagnetic longitude, an increase in geomagnetic activity would bring the auroral oval closer to the station's latitude on average.
+This could increase the annual variation in thermospheric composition above the station relative to any semiannual variation in foF2.
+Scott et al. (2014) noted that longterm variations in the aa geomagnetic index resembled variations seen in the semi-annual/annual power ratio at Slough, especially for the early part of the data sequence.
+This is consistent with observations by Danilov (2008) that the influence of geomagnetic activity on the variability of hmF2 is more dominant before the 1980s.
+Danilov and Mikhailov (2001) investigated the relationship between changes in hmF2 and foF2 with Ap for two Southern Hemisphere locations.
+These relationships were as expected for geomagnetically induced thermospheric dynamics and so the authors concluded that long-term variability in geomagnetic activity could obscure any trends in hmF2 due to greenhouse cooling of the thermo-

+Qian et al. (2009) conducted detailed modelling to investigate the impact of changes in CO_2 concentration on the ionospheric F2 layer.
+Their results showed that a doubling of CO_2 influenced the height and density of the F2 layer with large latitudinal and longitudinal variations whose distribution correlated with the geomagnetic dip equator.
+The trends in these modelled parameters were generally negative, though positive trends in hmF2 resulted at some locations and local times, caused by changes in the neutral wind transport of plasma.
 They also noted that changes in hmF2 also varied with season and solar activity.
-Any long-24 25 term change in these localised and seasonal variations in the F-region would also impact the relative magnitude of the annual and semi-annual behaviour of the F2 layer.
-26 27 Modelling work by Cnossen and Richmond (2013) produced global variation in hmF2 and foF2 as a result of long-term changes to the Earth's magnetic field.
-The strongest effects were 28 seen over the Atlantic where the vertical component of E x B drift, diffusion and transport of 29 ionisation by meridional neutral winds were affected by changes to the local magnetic field.
-30 31 They concluded that variation of the geomagnetic field may dominate other mechanisms to produce the observed trends in hmF2 and foF2 in that region.
-Subsequent modelling work 32
+Any long-term change in these localised and seasonal variations in the F region would also impact the relative magnitude of the annual and semi-annual behaviour of the F2 layer.